PawelMarchel01/Genetics-Algorithm-For-Uni-Schedule/README.md

-# GeneticsAlgorithm
+## GeneticsAlgorithm
-Using a genetic algorithm, create a class schedule for your college major
+Using a genetic algorithm to create a class schedule for your college major.

+# Classes